Table of content

 From the publications, you’ll have a good idea of what the outsourcing provider is capable of.
 You’ll get a glimpse into the provider’s past works, developers’ expertise, quality standard, working style, past works, and recommendations from clients.

-Getting unbiased reviews and research from 3rd party platforms is a good way to help you search and decide on an IT outsourcing firm.
+Getting unbiased reviews and research from third party platforms is a good way to help you search and decide on what remote team to hire.
 Here are a few that help.

 Clutch has more than 150,000 IT agencies in its directory and has sought out more than 98,000 reviews from real customers.
 You can search for IT development companies in any location and check out brief details like hourly pricing, service focus, and clients’ feedback.